Shopify/shopify-app-js/packages/apps/shopify-api/docs/reference/billing/update-max-usage-charge.md

 `userErrors: {field: string, message: string}[]`

-An array of user errors that occurred while updating the maximum charge for the usage billing plan.
+An array of user errors that occurred.

 ### confirmationUrl

 `string`

-The URL to confirm the update to the maximum charge for the usage billing plan.
+A URL to confirm the update to the maximum charge for the usage billing plan.

 ### appSubscription